WilliamRagstad/Advent-of-Code/2023/README.md

 - A `list` is a linked list, and an `array` is a contiguous block of memory in F#.
 - Tuple types are defined with `let tuple: (int * int) = (1, 2)`
 - Lists can be defined with `"A" :: "B" :: "C" :: []`
-- Match statements look like this:
+- Pattern matching statements look like this:
 ```fsharp
 match list with
 | [] -> ...